mafecordobes/shortenurl/README.md

 If you don't have `.env` file you can use the example one.
 Just rename `.env.example` to `.env`.
 Enter your configuration here (Database and App Url Configurations).

+Is important in the `.env` file put APP_URL your local enviroment.

 If you wish create a virtual host called: shortenurl.test

 ## Keys

+For generate APP_KEY run following command into the project.

 ```sh
 php artisan key:generate
 ```

-## Migrations
+## Migrations and Serve

-Run the following command to run startup migrations.
+Run the following command to run startup migrations and serve.

 ```sh
 php artisan migrate